Training BERT Models to Carry Over a Coding System Developed on One Corpus to Another: Evaluation on the Target Domain

-As we naturally did not have labels for the predict set, only model prediction probabilities, a stratified sample for validation could not be used.
-Therefore, to address label unbalance, we opted for the following importance sampling approach, that draws paragraphs with less frequent label prediction probabilities with higher probability:
+As we naturally do not have labels for the target domain, only model prediction probabilities, a stratified sample for the test set cannot be used.
+Therefore, to address label imbalance, we opt for an importance sampling approach, that draws paragraphs with less frequent label prediction probabilities with higher probability.